ClearBlade/native-libraries/mqtt.md

 This function returns a stream that can be used to write and publish a MQTT message

-* publish sends an MQTT message to the broker.
 * @param {string} topic The topic to publish to.
 * @param {number} [qos]
 * @param {boolean} [retain]